dzekelid/certificates/_listings/aws-certificate-manager/action-requestcertificate-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Certificate Manager API
+  title: AWS Certificate Manager API Request Certificate
   version: 1.0.0
+  description: Requests an ACM Certificate for use with other AWS services.
 schemes:
 - http
 produces: